denizcanbeytas/E-commerce-website-project-with-React/README.md

 # E-commerce-website-project-with-React

--It is an e-commerce website where products are listed, a product basket is available, and products can be added and removed.
+- It is an e-commerce website where products are listed, a product basket is available, and products can be added and removed.

-- In the front-end part, react technology was used.
+-  React technology was used for the front-end part.

--Web site was made for software engineering course
+- Web site was made for software engineering course